Strengthen your credit score

-"It's a brave, new world with respect to credit requirements for mortgages," says John Ulzheimer, president of consumer education at smartcredit.com and formerly of FICO, which pioneered credit scoring.
+"It's a brave, new world with respect to credit requirements for mortgages," says John Ulzheimer, president of consumer education at CreditSesame.

-One old rule still applies: The higher your credit score, the lower your down payment and monthly payments.
+One old rule still applies: The higher your credit score, the lower your monthly payments.

 "Below 660 or 680, you're either going to have to pay sizable fees or a higher down payment," Zigas says.
 And that's pretty much the cutoff score for getting a mortgage, he says.

-Vicki Bott, deputy assistant secretary for single-family housing at the Department of Housing and Urban Development, says that her office has noticed much the same thing.
+Vicki Bott, a former official at the U.S. Department of Housing and Urban Development, says that her office noticed much the same thing.
 "While there are many qualified borrowers in the 580 range, the market today is probably (looking for) 640 to 660, at a minimum," Bott says.